-- (1) We note the following in connection with the information contained in the foregoing table: - (a) The smelters and refiners listed in the table were identified by the Suppliers as being part of our 2018 supply chain.
-The smelters and refiners listed above may not be all of the smelters and refiners in our 2018 supply chain, since many of our Suppliers indicated that they were unable to identify all of the smelters and refiners used to process the necessary 3TG content contained in our in-scope products. - (b) All compliance status information in the table is as of May 14, 2019. - (c) "Conformant" means that a smelter or refiner was listed as Conformant with the Responsible Minerals Assurance Process ("RMAP") assessment protocols.
-Smelters and refiners listed as "re-audit in progress" are still considered to be Conformant.
-Included smelters and refiners were not necessarily Conformant for all or part of 2018 and may not continue to be Conformant for any future period. - (d) While none of the identified SORs is listed as such for 2018, "Active" means that the smelter or refiner is a participant in the RMAP and has committed to undergo an RMAP assessment.
-Smelters and refiners are identified as Active in the RMAP once they have scheduled the assessment date. - (e) While none of the identified SORs is listed as such for 2018, a SOR is listed as "On Smelter Look-up Tab List Only" if it was listed on the Smelter Look-up tab of the Template, but is not listed as "Conformant" or "Active." - (f) The compliance status indicated in the table is based solely on information made publicly available by the RMI, without independent verification by us. - (g) "Country Location" is the location of the smelter or refiner and is based solely on information made publicly available by the RMI, without independent verification by us.
+(1) We note the following in connection with the information contained in the foregoing table:

+(a) The smelters and refiners listed in the table were identified by the Suppliers as being part of our 2020 supply chain.
+The smelters and refiners listed above may not be all of the smelters and refiners in our 2020 supply chain, since many of our Suppliers indicated that they were unable to identify all of the smelters and refiners used to process the necessary 3TG content contained in our in-scope products.

+- (b) All compliance status information in the table is as of May 24, 2021. - (c) "Conformant" means that a smelter or refiner has successfully completed an assessment against the applicable Responsible Minerals Assurance Process ("RMAP") standard or an equivalent cross-recognized assessment.
+Included smelters and refiners were not necessarily Conformant for all or part of 2020 and may not continue to be Conformant for any future period. - (d) While none of the identified SORs is listed as such for 2020, "Active" means that a smelter or refiner has committed to undergo an RMAP assessment, completed the relevant documents, and scheduled the on-site assessment.
+These may be in the pre-assessment, assessment, or corrective-action phases of the assessment. - (e) While none of the identified SORs is listed as such for 2020, a SOR is listed as "On Smelter Look-up Tab List Only" if it was listed on the Smelter Look-up tab of the Template, but is not listed as "Conformant" or "Active." - (f) The compliance status indicated in the table is based solely on information made publicly available by the RMI, without independent verification by us. - (g) "Country Location" is the location of the smelter or refiner and is based solely on information made publicly available by the RMI, without independent verification by us.